-- 1. Eliminate sections and lambda abstractions - 2.
-Eliminate multiple guards in rules - 3.
-Transform where declarations into let declarations - 4.
-Eliminate local patterns and functions
+- 1. Eliminate sections and lambda abstractions

+- 2. Eliminate Boolean guards in rules

+- 3. Transform where declarations into let declarations

+- 4. Eliminate fcase

+- 5. Eliminate local patterns and functions

 For the following, we assume that all name conflicts have been resolved, i.e., the names of functions and argument variables defined in the different declarations are pairwise different.